bergie/create/README.md

 * Include the Create JavaScript file(s)
 * Implement [Backbone.sync](http://documentcloud.github.com/backbone/#Sync) for your back-end

+[Blogsiple](https://github.com/bergie/blogsiple) is a [Node.js](http://nodejs.org/) based CMS integration testbed for Create.
+It may provide useful examples on how the connection between Create and a REST-capable web tool works.

 ### RDFa annotations

 Create uses the [VIE](http://viejs.org/) library to turn content in your pages into editable [Backbone models](http://documentcloud.github.com/backbone/#Model).
 This process is guided by [RDFa annotations](http://www.w3.org/TR/xhtml-rdfa-primer/#id84624) that let your web framework to explain the content model being shown on the pages.